 She made a two way deal, Miss Alice did.
 She would find the money to build the buildings and pay the wages, the menfolk would do the labor of the building work.
-Our pappy's all agreed, so long as she promised to stay out of our religion, to stay out of our politics, and our moonshinin'.
+(MORE) ELVIN (cont'd) Our pappy's all agreed, so long as she promised to stay out of our religion, to stay out of our politics, and our moonshinin'.
 And that she did.